Why and how

 Under Enhanced Care coverage, the most dangerous drivers are still held accountable.
 For example, if you are injured in a crash and the at-fault driver is convicted of certain Criminal Code offences (such as impaired driving), you can still sue the other party in a civil claim for certain damages.

-Also similar to today, you will have the ability to sue some other parties for certain damages if their actions may have contributed to the crash, such as a pub owner or vehicle manufacturers.
+Also, like before, you have the ability to sue some other parties for certain damages if their actions may have contributed to the crash, such as a pub owner or vehicle manufacturers.

 Driving outside of B.C.

 Equally, if you cause a crash in one of those jurisdictions, you may still face the threat of legal action too.
 That’s why you may want to purchase optional third-party liability coverage, to extend the coverage you receive in your basic insurance and protect yourself when driving out of province.
-The good news is that this coverage from ICBC will cost substantially less under Enhanced Care than it did in our old system.
+The good news is that this coverage from ICBC now costs much less under Enhanced Care than it did in our old system.

 Where else is this type of insurance being used?